johnb-7/hdhr-ac4/README.md

 >### main.py
 >>- HDHR_IP - the IP address of your real HDHomerun device
 >>- HOST_IP - the IP address where hdhr-ac4 is running
+>>- DeviceID_swap - If the Device of the HDHomerun you are connecting to should be reversed.
+This ensures you have a unique DeviceID to prevent any collision with your physical HDHomerun device.

 >### hd_home_run.py
 >>Contains the ffmpeg command:
 ```